wncc/Hello-FOSS-Chat/CONTRIBUTING.md

 ### Pull Request

-:dash: Make all the necessary changes to the project and commit them to your fork
+:dash: Make all the necessary changes to the project and commit them to your fork<br>
-:dash: Test the application on your local PC
+:dash: Test the application on your local PC<br>
-:dash: Generate a Pull Request from your fork to 'development' branch of wncc/Hello-FOSS-Dev
+:dash: Generate a Pull Request from your fork to 'development' branch of wncc/Hello-FOSS-Dev<br>
 :dash: An appropriate Title should be given to the PR.
-Also mention the issue id if working on existing issue.
+Also mention the issue id if working on existing issue.<br>
 :dash: Mention in brief what changes you have done to the project.
-This should include purpose of your contribution, any package version changes(if any), addition of new files(if any), new algorithms used(if any).
+This should include purpose of your contribution, any package version changes(if any), addition of new files(if any), new algorithms used(if any).<br>
-:exclamation: PRs with no proper documentation or contribution that does not count towards improvement of the project are bound to be considered invalid/spam.
+:exclamation: PRs with no proper documentation or contribution that does not count towards improvement of the project are bound to be considered invalid/spam.<br>